Mobile menu icon

 Expression of interest

+If you require guidance, our leads are available for advice.
 Our internal selection process holistically assesses candidates, disregarding factors such as years since PhD, PhD institution, national origin, number of publications, or protected characteristics, unless mandated by funders.
+This will initially take place in departments before a faculty panel selects the final candidates.
+We advise you to email your expression of interest to our fellowship support team as soon as possible and well in advance of the internal deadline.

 We support a range of fellowships